Reef in grip of another bleaching event

 There will be further updates as scientists analyse the results of aerial and in-water surveillance.

-Leading coral scientist Terry Hughes, from James Cook University, has said the reef appears to be in the grip of its sixth mass bleaching event, driven by an end-of-summer heatwave.
+Leading coral scientist Terry Hughes, from James Cook University, has said the reef appeared to be in the grip of its sixth mass bleaching event, driven by an end-of-summer heatwave.

 If he is right, it will be the fourth such event in just six years.